csbrasnett/martini_vis/README.md

 CL               10
 ```

-i.e. you have :
-1) a set of input topology files from Martini with "martini" in their names
-2) a set of input topology files that are specific to your system, and __don't__ have "martini" anywhere in their names

-`vis_top_writer.py` will maintain things that are generic to martini systems (like molecules that are defined in set 1: water, ions, etc.) and will make visualisable topologies for anything it finds in set 2 (like your protein and other molecules)

 ### Output

 Running `./vis_top_writer.py -p topol.top -f frame.gro` on the above system, together with a .gro file that you want an index file for